 “Tears in Heaven” was written for Eric Clapton’s son, Conor.
 Conor was killed at the age of four after falling from a 53rd-floor window.
 Eric Clapton wasn’t sure he wanted to release the song, but he ultimately did.

 If you want to simplify this song, you can strum using easy chords.
 You’ll need A, E, F#m, D, E7, C#, Bm, C, and G. But “Tears in Heaven” sounds best as a fingerstyle song.
-This video gives you a step-by-step guide to playing it this way.
+This video (below left) gives you a step-by-step guide to playing it this way.